AlejandroPadillaG/cmse822-codex/projects/project6/README.md

   - Focus on FFT and Poisson solve routines.
   - Use OpenMP to parallelize over independent grid slices or dimensions.
 - **Hints:**
-  - Ensure thread safety of any third-party libraries (e.g., FFTW).
   - Test for correctness and performance as above.

 ## 5. Documentation and Submission

-- **Task:** Document all code changes with Doxygen comments and inline explanations.
+- **Task:** Document all code changes with comments and inline explanations.
 - **Reference:**
   - Follow the coding standards in `docs/codingStandards.md`.
-  - Update or create a `REPORT.md` summarizing your methodology, results, and conclusions.
+  - Create a `REPORT.md` summarizing your methodology, results, and conclusions following the guidelines [here](https://cmse822.github.io/projects).
 - **Hints:**
   - Include plots/tables of scaling and efficiency results.
   - Clearly state which Agoge code files you modified.
   - Submit your code and report via GitHub as instructed.

 ## 6. Additional Notes

 - Use the MSU HPCC for all runs.
 Document the node types and modules used.
-- If you encounter issues with OpenMP or GPU offload, consult the Agoge Slack/Discussion board or course staff.
+- If you encounter issues with OpenMP or GPU offload, consult the GitHub Discussion board or course instructors.
 - For visualization, use scripts in `agoge/viz/` or your own tools.
-- For extra credit, optimize and document OpenMP parallelism in the GravitySolver.

-**Good luck!
-May your parallel code be correct and your speedups be superlinear!**